MiDataInt/mdi-script-generator/static/options/R_DIRECTORY.md

 - /path/to/R-4.1.0

-In addition to providing code access when Rscript is not set in PATH, the R Source Directory option lets you create different scripts with different R paths, i.e., you can maintain multiple R versions on the same computer.
+The R Source Directory option option also lets you create different scripts with different R paths to maintain multiple R versions on the same computer.